stefangrotz/jira-notes/README.md

 ## Bug management

-List of filter for a Jira wall that supports a structured bug management process that works without admin rights just by the use of labels.
+List of filters for a Jira wall that supports a structured bug management process that works without admin rights just by the use of labels.

 ### All Bugs
 (filter in ("All team Projects") OR assignee = "teamaccount@company.tld" OR assignee in membersOf("Auto-Domain - X")) AND type = bug